Rating President Obama's biggest speeches

 While some writers get "locked in flourish," said former Obama staff speechwriter Aneesh Raman, the President's writing style "is always pretty direct."

-During Raman's two years as a White House staff speechwriter, he rarely met with President Obama face to face.
-But the President did edit some of Raman's draft speeches and send them back with handwritten notes in black or blue ink.
+During Raman's two years as a White House staff speechwriter, he didn't often meet with President Obama face to face.
+But the President did edit Raman's draft speeches and send them back with handwritten notes in black or blue ink.

 "When you get handed notes as a speechwriter you can fall victim to the illegibility of someone's handwriting — but his was always legible," said Raman, who now helps high school students raise college scholarship money at an outfit called Raise.Me.